adityaDel222/CityVOICE/README.md

-An online daily local news portal
+An online daily local news portal developed using Node.js, Express.js and MongoDB.